For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 They remember the missing step.
 They catch the loose end.
 They know what the owner meant.

-That is not stable.
+That isn't stable.
 That is talent compensating for ambiguity.

 8. Everything feels more urgent than it should